GAnagno/blog/_posts/2020-09-16-self-organizing-maps.markdown

 {% endhighlight %}

 # Result
 So finally we have a trained SOM that effectively acts as a density-aware smart grid of artificial postcodes.
-When projecting coordinates from different sources, best matching units are assigned and full indexing, with certain confidence, is performed locally in a scalable fashion.
+When projecting coordinates from different sources, best matching units are assigned and full indexing, with certain confidence, is performed locally in a scalable fashion, enabling record linkage on a planet level.

 {% highlight python %}
 print("Calculating best matching units...")